-Our experienced team of specialist physiotherapists and occupational therapists, with support from therapy technical instructors, deliver a falls service in the community able to:
+Our experienced team of specialist physiotherapists and occupational therapists, with support from therapy technical instructors, deliver a falls service in the community to:

 - Provide specialist falls risk assessments to people aged 60 and above who are likely to be frail, have complex presentations/multi-pathologies and therefore at higher risk of falls.

 - Provide a timely and responsive service that helps to maintain older people in the community and help to prevent avoidable, unnecessary admission to hospital or premature admission into long-term care

 - Provide specialist physiotherapy and occupational therapy interventions aiming to reduce the risk of future falls and fear of falling - this may include provision of an exercise programme, onward referral to other services as required

 - Identify changes in the patient’s functional status and confidence during the service’s intervention by use of clinical assessment tools and outcome measures

 - Provide specialist falls advice and support to other community health and social care professionals.